jkrumboe/wizard-tracker/PWA_UPDATE_FIX.md

 2. **No update state persistence** - State was lost across page reloads
 3. **Multiple `controllerchange` events** - Mobile browsers trigger this event multiple times
 4. **No cooldown period** - Updates could be re-triggered immediately after completing
+5. **False positive updates** - Update screen showing even when no new version was available

 ## Solution